stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

   * `ability: TAbility`
   * `action: string`
   * `subjectType: SubjectType`
-* **Returns** `null` if user is not allowed to run specified `action` on specified `subject`, otherwise returns optimized AST.
+* **Returns** `null` if user is not allowed to run specified `action` on specified `subjectType`, otherwise returns AST.

 ## rulesToFields

 This is a helper function that allows to extract field values from `Ability` conditions.
-This may be useful to get default values for a new object based on permissions.
+This may be useful to extract default values from permissions for a new object.

 * **Parameters**:
   * `ability: TAbility`